- About Us

 Bachelor of Arts in Buddhist Studies with Himalayan Language

 The Centre for Buddhist Studies offers a four-year program in Buddhist Studies with Himalayan Language leading to the degree of Bachelor of Arts (BA).
 The courses in the BA program fall within two main areas of study: Buddhist Philosophy, History, and Culture, and Himalayan Language.
 For the BA degree, approximately two thirds of the courses concern Buddhist philosophy while the remaining third consists of courses in Himalayan languages such as Tibetan, Sanskrit, and Nepali.
 Both types of courses are required for the degree but students can choose to emphasize philosophy over language or vice versa.

 By the end of the BA program, successful students will have developed a broad knowledge of the Indo-Tibetan Buddhist tradition and its historical and philosophical development, and a deep knowledge of the Tibetan approach to Buddhist philosophical study.
 In terms of language ability, depending on the emphasis placed by each student, he or she will be conversant in modern Tibetan and Nepali, able to read classical Tibetan and Sanskrit, and follow teachings directly in Tibetan, or possess some combination of these skills.

 For a detailed description of the program, including Admission Requirements, please download the BA Course Description.

 BA Application and Admission

-Candidates who have completed Higher Secondary School (10+2) are eligible to apply for the program and should visit the Admissions Section of this website before applying.
+Candidates who have completed Higher Secondary School (10+2 Grade 11 and 12) are eligible to apply for the program and should visit the Admissions Section of this website before applying.
 Students who have completed higher secondary school in Nepal must have achieved minimum grade percentage of 45% in High school (10+2) to be eligible to join the BA program.